3ev/phingy/README.md

 When you run `composer install`, you will be prompted to pick a template to use for you project.
 Currently, only 'default' and 'typo3' are available.
 Selecting a template will create a file called `project.xml` in your projects' `config/` directory.

-The `project.xml` file includes 3 hooks you can add to for project-specific tasks.
-These are:
+The `project.xml` file includes a number of hooks you can add to for project-specific tasks.
+Currently, These are:

 ```
 project:build:before          Run some tasks before `build`
 project:build:after           Run some tasks after `build`
 project:build:housekeeping    Cleanup any uneeded files or data
+project:typo3:cache:clear_all Do some extra cache clearing after TYPO3 caches are cleared
 ```

 Each platform includes each of these hooks as well, of the form `[platform]:build:before` etc. If you'd like to make use of a platform, simply include it with: